Prayer, Perseverance, and the Path to 100% Breast Milk

 Throughout this process I began to pray much more specifically.
 I asked God to please bless our breastfeeding effort.
 I prayed for my son to get enough from the breast.
 I pleaded, “Lord, you said just as we desire to give our children good gifts, so you desire to give us good gifts.
 The best food I can offer my son is what you designed my body to give him.
 My husband and I have done all we know to do and have been advised to do.
 We thank you for the knowledgeable people you have surrounded us with.
 We thank you for the growth we have seen in our son.
 Thank you for our son.
 I ask you, Father to please let my son get enough at the breast.
 Please give me an over abundance so we can be certain he’s getting enough.
 Our desire is to exclusively breastfeed our son but we can’t do it without you.
 Please give him this good gift.”

-I believe giving it up to God and going back to basics was the most helpful thing we did.
-My son had a growth spurt/frequency feeding during this time of our nursing Staycation and my body responded well to it.
+I believe giving it up to God and going back to basics were the most helpful things we did.
+My son had a growth spurt/frequency feeding during this time of our nursing staycation and my body responded well to it.
 I was thrilled!